giggls/osml10n/INSTALL.md

 ## Rendering a l10n version of Openstreetmap Carto

-If you inted to use this code for rendering a localized version of Openstreetmap Carto a suitable version of calling osm2pgsql would be as follows:
+If you inted to use this code for rendering a localized version of Openstreetmap Carto calling osm2pgsql as follows should work.

+Have a look at https://osm2pgsql.org/doc/ for further information.

+**This will require osm2pgsql version 1.7.0 or newer!**

 ```
 osm2pgsql -G -O flex -d osm -S openstreetmap-carto-hstore-only-l10n.lua planet.osm.pbf
 ```

-At the time of writing this requires the current master branch of osm2pgsql which will include the most recent changes to the flex backend.

-Version 1.6.0 or older are not recent enough!